Reward Learning through Ranking Mean Squared Error: Theoretical Results

 \end{defn}

-Note that $\calR$ is the set of reward functions in the hypothesis class that we care to find, as they satisfy all assumptions imposed by the problem. \begin{proposition}[Consistency] Under Assumptions \ref{ass:assumption1}-\ref{ass:assumption4}, the data-generating reward function $r^*$ is always contained in the solution set of the rMSE objective, but is not guaranteed to be in the solution class of RbRL objective\footnote{In the proof, we characterize exactly when $\ropt$ will be in the solution class of RbRL objective.}.
-Formally,
+Note that $\calR$ is the set of reward functions in the hypothesis class that we care to find, as they satisfy all assumptions imposed by the problem. \begin{proposition} Under Assumptions \ref{ass:deterministic_noisefree_binning}--\ref{ass:diff_ranking}, the human's reward function $r^*$ is always contained in the solution set of the rMSE objective, but is not guaranteed to be in the solution class of RbRL objective

 \end{proposition} The proof is given in Appendix~\ref{sec:proofconsistency}.
-Next, in Theorem \ref{thm:minimality} we show that the solution set of the rMSE objective is complete and minimal under Assumptions \ref{ass:assumption1}-\ref{ass:assumption4}; the set of reward functions, $\calR$, induced by Assumptions \ref{ass:assumption1}-\ref{ass:assumption3} (in Definition~\ref{def:binning-set}) is equivalent to the rMSE solution set.
+Next, in Theorem \ref{thm:minimality} we show that the solution set of the rMSE objective (denoted $\calRmse$) is complete and minimal under Assumptions \ref{ass:deterministic_noisefree_binning}--\ref{ass:diff_ranking}.
+This means the set of reward functions, $\calR$, as specified in Definition~\ref{def:binning-set} is equivalent to the rMSE solution set.
 In other words, there exists no other objective function that can further reduce the rMSE solution set without introducing additional assumptions.
-Doing so would risk missing out on some of the potential reward functions in $\calR$.
-This also means that any reward function outside the rMSE solution set is not the data generating reward function, $r^{*}$.
+Doing so would risk excluding potential reward functions in $\calR$.
+This also means that any reward function outside the rMSE solution set is not $r^{*}$.